Woodstock Music Festival Ends

 During the turbulent 1960s, the hippie culture opposed traditional values and violence.
 In 1969, four visionaries saw a chance to bring people together and show the world there was another way to live – with freedom and love.
-They chose to share their message through a music festival in Bethel, New York, near Bob Dylan's hometown of Woodstock.

 The 1970 documentary Woodstock won an Academy Award, further cementing the festival’s place in our culture.
 The site of the 1969 festival now hosts a museum and was also added to the National Register of Historic Places.
 Woodstock ’69 inspired countless music festivals and anniversary concerts around the world, but none have ever had the cultural impact of the original.